 Generally, a Qualified Appraisal is a document that is created, signed and dated by a qualified appraiser which requires the following information:

 The $5,000 Threshold

 For donations of any combination of goods (furniture, a collection of items, designer clothes, accessories, decorative art, etc...) with a FMV of over $5,000, the IRS also requires the donor must obtain a written qualified appraisal from a qualified appraiser, accompanied by IRS form 8283.
 Keep in mind neither the donor of the property nor the donee organization is considered a “qualified appraiser” for the purpose of valuing the donated property – they are considered “excluded individuals” - so who is qualified appraiser?

 A Qualified Appraiser is an individual who meets all the following requirements:

 On the other end of the spectrum, for donations of art valued at $50,000 or more, your client must request a Statement of Value for that item from the IRS.
 The statement must be requested before filing the tax return that reports the donation and must include the following:

 To help you locate a qualified appraiser for your clients non-cash charitable donation, check the internet for national appraisal associations.
 Three of the largest are the International Society of Appraisers, the Appraisers Association of America, and the American Society of Appraisers.

-Gabrielle Goodman, ISA has been a qualified appraiser for over 15 years, and is the owner of Cleveland Appraisal Consultants (CAC) in Pepper Pike.
+Gabrielle Goodman, ISA AM, has been a qualified appraiser for over 15 years, and is the owner of Cleveland Appraisal Consultants (CAC).